FLOIP/flow-spec/layers/layer3/blocks.md

 ## Select One Block

-- Type: `ConsoleIO\SelectOne`
+- Type: `MobilePrimitives\SelectOne`
-- Number of exits: 1, or dependent on number of choices
+- Suggested number of exits: 1 + error exit, or multiple based on choices

 This block obtains the answer to a Multiple Choice question from the contact.
 The contact must choose a single choice from a set of choices.